Avian influenza found in Oklahoma; precautions urged for 'poultry owners of all kinds,' bird hunters

-According to the Oklahoma Department of Agriculture, Food and Forestry, a wild duck in Payne County was confirmed to have been infected with the Eurasian H5 type of highly pathogenic avian influenza (HPAI).
+According to the Oklahoma Department of Agriculture, Food and Forestry, a wild duck in Payne County was confirmed to have been infected with the Eurasian H5 type of highly pathogenic avian influenza, or HPAI.

 People are also reading…